armada-ths/old.armada.nu/content/armada-competition.md

 ## Raffling tickets

 When the number of tickets is determined the winners will be raffled out.
-This will be done digitally with an randomize algorithm.
+This will be done digitally with the Mersenne Twister Pseudorandom number generator.
 Each participant can only win one time.
 Therefore, after winning one prize, the rest of the students' tickets will be consumed.
-The prizes will be raffled in order of monetary value as determined by Armada.
-So the prize with highest monetary value will be awarded to the first winner, the second highest value prize to the second winner and so on.
+The prizes will be raffled in order of monetary value as determined by Armada so the prize with highest monetary value will be awarded to the first winner, the second highest value prize to the second winner and so on.
+A detailed description of the algorithm used can be found in the first appendix.

 ## Announcement